Hi. My name is Erin, and I hate my mortgage.

 “Alrighty” you say, “but how do I know that balance doesn’t affect the budget?”

 The thing that connects an account to the budget is the category column.
-You’re either categorizing income as To be budgeted to send it to the budget, or you’re categorizing to the category you spent from to remove money from the budget.
+You’re either categorizing income as Ready to Assign to send it to the budget, or you’re categorizing to the category you spent from to remove money from the budget.

 There’s no category column in a tracking account.